openjdm/openjdm.github.io/_sources/anchoring_and_adjustment.md

 # The Anchoring and Adjustment Heuristic

-Barby Hernandez Cantu & Charles Hicks
+Barbara Hernandez & Charles Hicks

 What factors do you take into
 consideration when making an estimate?
 Do you rely on your previous